Reimplementing Mizar in Rust: Mizar soundness bugs

 \subsection{Exhibit 4: flex-and substitution}

 This is the most worrisome of the bugs that have been presented, because it is not simply a bad line of code but rather an issue with the algorithm itself.
-As a result, this one survived the translation to Rust and was discovered to affect both versions, and moreover it has still not been fixed in \texttt{mizar-rs}, because the fix could not be rolled out without breaking the MML.
-(There is an ``unsound flag'' which controls whether to do the thing that is unsound or the thing that is sound but fails to validate the MML.)
+As a result, this one survived the translation to Rust and was discovered to affect both versions, and moreover the fix could not be rolled out without breaking the MML.
+The MML maintainers have stepped up and fixed the proofs though after we brought this issue to their attention, so we were able to successfully excise this bug from both Mizar implementations.

 To explain what is happening here, we have to talk about another aspect of flex-and expressions which was not mentioned in section \ref{sec:syntax}, which is that a flex-and expression $\bigwedge_{i=a}^b\varphi(i)$ is actually stored as five pieces of information: the bounds $a$ and $b$, the expansion $\forall i:\N.\ a\le i\le b\to \varphi(i)$, from which $\varphi(i)$ can be reconstructed (if one is careful -- see section \ref{sec:bug3}), and the bounding expressions $\varphi(a)$ and $\varphi(b)$.
 As the reader may have noticed, the syntax of Mizar very much prefers to only discuss the bounding expressions, since flex-and expressions in the concrete syntax are written as $\varphi(a)\wedge\dots\wedge\varphi(b)$ with literal dots, and no place to supply $a$, $b$ or $\varphi(i)$.